 Device classes are up to the user.
 It is suggested that LP be used for system line printers and PP be used for the 2680A Laser Printer.

 Some applications require specific device classes.
 Please refer to the individual printer configurations for more information.

+256X series

 The 256X series of printers are high-speed, dot-matrix line printers.
 They are replacements for the 2608A, 2608S and 261X printers.
 These printers are available with HP-IB, MTS, RS-422 and RS-232 interfaces.
-If you are configuring for MTS, please see the "HP 26067A System Interface Option 002, Multipoint Interface" manual, section 2-12.
-For additional information on the serial interface, please refer to the "26067A/B System Interface Option 003, Serial Interface Manual."
+(Note that not all printer/interface combinations are supported on all systems.)
+If you are configuring for MTS, please see the HP 26067A System Interface Option 002, Multipoint Interface Manual, section 2-12.
+For additional information on the serial interface, please refer to the 26067A/B System Interface Option 003, Serial Interface Manual.
 This manual contains information that is not in the printer manual.

-The 2563A prints 300 lines per minute, the 2564B and 2565A print 600 lines per minute, the 2566A and 2566B print 900 lines per minute, and the 2567B prints 1200 lines per minute.
-HP-IB Interface Printers These printers offer both TRANSPARENT and FEATURE access.
+The 2563A/B prints 300 lines per minute, the 2564B and 2565A print 600 lines per minute, the 2566A/B prints 900 lines per minute, and the 2567B prints 1200 lines per minute.

+HP-IB Interface Printers:

+These printers offer both TRANSPARENT and FEATURE access.
 Feature access means that the printer will recognize special control codes and escape sequences.
 If you don't know which you want, use FEATURE access.
-Configuration for feature access: Type 32, Sub-type 9, Driver HIOCIPRO; Device name: HP2563, HP2565 or HP2566 Configuration for transparent access: Type 32, Sub-type 13, Driver HIOCIPRO Connected to an ATP Port If the system is on MPE IV or V/P --Type 32, Sub-type 14, Term-type 19, Driver HIOASLPO If the system is on MPE V/E or later --Type 32, Sub-type 14, Term-type TTPCL19.PUB.SYS2, Driver HIOASLPO Connected to an ADCC Port If the system is on MPE IV or V/P --Type 32, Sub-type 14, Term-type 19, Driver HIOTERMO If the system is on MPE V/E or later --Type 32, Sub-type 14, Term-type TTPCL19.PUB.SYS2, Driver HIOASLP2 NOTE: The 256X series is not supported over a modem but should work with SUB-TYPE 15 for a dial-up modem, 14 for a leased line.
-If you are using a 256X printer with RS-232 interface for graphics or native languages, you must configure the printer with a different term-type.
-Replace term-type 19 with term-type 22 (this will require a patch for ADCC's on MPE IV and V/P).
-Replace TTPCL19.
-PUB.SYS with TTPCL22.
-PUB.SYS.
-Change the printer settings to disable parity (function 23 = 00).
+1

+Configuration for feature access:

+Type 32, Sub-type 9, Driver HIOCIPRO; Device name: HP2563, HP2565 or HP2566

+Configuration for transparent access:

+Type 32.
+Sub-type 13.
+Driver HIOCIPRO

+If the system is on MPE IV or V/P --Type 32, Sub-type 14, Term-type 22, Driver HIOASLPO

+If the system is on MPE V/E or later -Type 32, Sub-type 14, Term-type TTPCL22.PUB.SYS, 2 Driver HIOASLPO; Device name: HPPCLATP

+If the system is on MPE IV or V/P --Type 32, Sub-type 14, Term-type 19, Driver HIOTERMO

+1Some spoolfiles that print correctly on the 2608A may print incorrectly on the 256X printers with FEATURE access.
+The 256X printers recognize control codes and escape sequences that the 2608A ignores.
+In this case, use TRANSPARENT access.

+2TTPCL22.
+PUB.
+SYS is a term-type file shipped with T-MIT (and later).
+It takes care of the 132nd column problem mentioned under Known Problems and will also let the user select 6 or 8 lines per inch, compressed print, etc., from the printer panel.
+If TTPCL22.
+PUB.
+SYS is not available, use term-type 22.

+If the system is on MPE V/E or later -Type 32, Sub-type 14, Term-type TTPCL22.PUB.SYS2, Driver HIOASLP2; Device name: HPPCLADCC

+The 256X series is not supported over a modem but should work with SUB-TYPE 15 for a dial-up modem, 14 for a leased line.

 For graphics, configure the printer with device class "GLP".

-KNOWN PROBLEMS:
+Known Problems:

 The 256X printers use column 0 as the first column of a printout.
 The serial printer drivers send an escape sequence to start printing in column 1.
 This will cause the 132nd character to be lost.
 This is fixed in the term-type files TTPCL19.
-PUB.SYS and TTPCL22.
-PUB.SYS in MPE V/E. There are patches available for MPE V/P. Contact the Response Centers for assistance.
-1 Some spoolfiles that print correctly on the 2608A may print incorrectly on the 256X printers with FEATURE access.
-The 256X printers recognize control codes and escape sequences that the 2608A ignores.
-In this case, use TRANSPARENT access.
-2 TTPCL19.PUB.SYS is a term-type file shipped with T-MIT (and later).
-It takes care of the 132nd column problem mentioned above and will also let the user select 6 or 8 lines per inch, compressed print, etc., from the printer panel.
-This file will work with MPE V/E. If TTPCL19.PUB.SYS is not available, use term-type 19.
-Printer settings The settings for the 256X printers are set from the operator's panel on the printer.
-To change the settings, follow these instructions: 1.
-Take the printer off line.
+PUB.
+SYS and TTPCL22.
+PUB.
+SYS in MPE V/E. There are patches available for MPE V/P. Contact the Response Center for assistance.

+The settings for the 256X printers are set from the operator's panel on the printer.
+To change the settings, follow these instructions: